SCallerio/MPDBlog/_posts/2016-05-19-super-short-article.md

 ---
 layout: post
-title: "2025 IADC Well Control Conference of the Americas & Exhibition"
+title: "MPD in the Spotlight: Key Takeaways from the 2025 IADC Well Control Conference"
 categories: conference content
 ---
-# Article Draft
-## Title: MPD in the Spotlight: Key Takeaways from the 2025 IADC Well Control Conference

 The landscape of well control is constantly evolving, with **Managed Pressure Drilling (MPD)** shifting from a specialized solution to a cornerstone of modern drilling operations.
 This was more evident than ever at the recent *2025 IADC Well Control Conference of the Americas & Exhibition*, where a significant portion of the conversation centered on the technologies, procedures, and regulations shaping the future of MPD.
 The conference provided a wealth of knowledge, confirming that as our industry drills more complex wells, the precision and safety offered by MPD are indispensable.
 For those who couldn't attend or want a refresher, we've summarized some of the most relevant presentations for the MPD community.